jonnonz1/nz-statute-book/acts/public/1956/health-act-1956.md

   - **craft** means an aircraft, ship, or other device or machine, that can be used to carry or transport people or goods— (a) by air; or
     (b) on or under water
-  - **Director-General** means the chief executive under the State Sector Act 1988 of the Ministry of Health; and, in relation to any power or function delegated by that chief executive, includes any person to whom that chief executive has delegated that power or function
+  - **Director-General** means the chief executive under the Public Service Act 2020 of the Ministry of Health; and, in relation to any power or function delegated by that chief executive, includes any person to whom that chief executive has delegated that power or function
   - **district health board** means a district health board established by or under section 19 of the New Zealand Public Health and Disability Act 2000
   - **dwellinghouse** means any building, tent, caravan, or other structure or erection, whether permanent or temporary, that is used or intended to be used in whole or in part for human habitation, and includes the land and any outbuildings and appurtenances belonging thereto or usually enjoyed therewith
   - **educational institution** —